Welcome to Class 4!

 Mr Williams welcomes all pupils, parents and carers to our class page.
 The learning for each term will be updated, along with photos of our learning.
 Our teaching assistants are Mrs Goodwin and Mrs Turner.
 Our P.E. days are on a Tuesday and Friday and children should come to school wearing correct P.E. kit.
 If you have any questions please feel free to make an appointment and speak to me after school.

-Our learning for summer:
+Our learning for Autumn:

 Some useful websites for you to use at home are:

 http://www.topmarks.co.uk (especially the Daily 10 section which the children use at school)

 Our next topic in science is electricity.
 We will be learning about:

 - the importance of the major discoveries in electricity.